musedivision/blog/src/pages/articles/2019-05-31---Zero-to-Deep-Learning-researcher/index.md

 Beside each course you'll see a number which is my arbitrary Full Time Effort metric.
 **1 point** being the full focus of a university paper for **1 semester** ( ~ 12 weeks ).
-Of course it is arbitrary, but my idea behind this is to quantify, like in Scrum (ref), the complexity of AND effort I will spend on each course.
+Of course it is arbitrary, but my idea behind this is to quantify, like in [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)), the complexity of AND effort I will spend on each course.
 Basically the less effort the more content I will skip from the course.

 The plan comes out to about 7.5 points.
 By the above definition this is nearly twice the amount of work I can fit into 12 weeks.
 I expect I will learn what is more important to focus on and change how I allocate my effort as I learn more.
 Lets see what happens...